Uncategorized, 12 September

 TO DO list:

-- Ask to see two forms of ID (passport and a driving licence for example) before you hand over any money or at least a photo of the person holding the ID (to make sure that the ID is not stolen).
+- Ask to see at least two forms of ID (passport and a driving licence for example) before you hand over any money, or at least a photo of the person holding his or her ID clearly showing the face (to make sure that the ID is authentic).

-- Do a search on social networks or on google to see if you can find further information about the other person.
+- Do a search on social networks and on google for more information about the person asking for money.

 - Ask for proof of property ownership (if dealing with a landlord)

-- Use your common sense (if someone is asking you to communicate via email and does not answer directly to your questions about the property – be alert!)
+- Use your common sense!
+If someone is asking you to communicate via email instead of through the site and does not answer directly to your questions about the property, or if someone is pushing you to make urgent payments to book the flat – be alert!

-- Use your common sense – don’t trust suspicious listings that look “too good to be true”.
+- Use your common sense!
+Do not trust suspicious listings that look “too good to be true” (ie. – too cheap for the location and/or too cheap for the quality standard of the property).

 - Never send money via Western Union, Moneygram or similar money transfer companies.

-- Don’t accept an emailed scan of ID from someone you haven’t met.
-You need to see the actual ID in the presence of the person whose ID it is
+- Don’t accept an emailed scan ID from someone you haven’t met.
+You need to see the actual ID photo in the presence of the person whose ID it is, or at leat two forms of identification.

 Join our community